Can You Sublimate Over Sublimation?

 Tumblers

 Sublimating over sublimation is possible on tumblers.
 To do this, follow the same best practices mentioned above.
-Check out our guide on how to make sublimation tumblers for detailed instructions.
+Check out our guide on sublimation tumbler for detailed instructions.

 T-Shirts

 Layering sublimation on t-shirts is achievable, but it requires extra care to ensure the ink bonds properly with the fabric.
-Read our guide on how to sublimate a shirt for a step-by-step process.
+Read our guide on sublimated shirts for a step-by-step process.

 Layering Sublimation: Pros and Cons